dapr/dapr/tests/docs/running-perf-tests.md

 # Running Performance Tests

-Performance tests are designed to let you evaluate the latency and processing times for Dapr in your environment for a given hardware.
+Performance tests are designed to let you evaluate the latency, resource usage and processing times for Dapr in your environment for a given hardware.
 The following describes how to run performance tests in a local dev environment and run them through CI:

   - [Run Performance tests in local dev environment](#run-perf-tests-in-local-dev-environment)
   - [Run Performance tests through GitHub Actions](#run-perf-tests-through-github-actions)